Amal31497/tech-blog/README.md

     1. git clone [Repository link you can find under "code" button] (To get the code from a repo)

-    2. npm install inquirer
+    2. npm install

-    3. npm install fs
+    3. npm run watch

-    3. node index.js

-    4. Answer all the questions accordingly
+    4. Follow the walthrough video for help

-    5. Get the output in a form of a new custom generated README.md file
+    5. Enjoy!

   ## Credits:
   [w3schools.com](w3schools.com)